cryptodevhub/site/wiki/ethereum-virtual-machine/general.md

 Reading through it you'll not only learn how Ethereum compares to other projects in the Blockchain space but also how the Ethereum Virtual Machine \(EVM\) works under the hood.

+## Solidity Patterns

+The [Solidity Patterns](https://fravoll.github.io/solidity-patterns/) project is an effort to consolidate the best design- and programming patterns for Smart Contract projects written in Solidity.
+Browsing through it you'll find patterns from categories such as behavior, security, upgradeability and economics.

+**Note**: While the document refers to Solidity version 0.4 most of the patterns can be applied without any strict version requirement.

 ## Solidity Cheatsheet

 Having all the different topics, concepts and language specifics top of mind when working with Solidity can be quite challenging.